 I am a PhD Candidate in the Department of Political Science at the University of California, Los Angeles.
 My research addresses questions in race and ethnic politics, voting rights, elections, and state politics.
-More specifically, I focus on the politics of restrictive voting laws and how these laws impact racial groups differently.
+My current work focuses on the politics of voting laws.

-I am a Ford Foundation Dissertation Fellow (2021-2022), a University of California President’s Pre-Professoriate Fellow (2021-2022), and am an American Political Science Association Diversity Fellow (2017-2018).
+I am a Ford Foundation Dissertation Fellow and a University of California President’s Pre-Professoriate Fellow (2021-2022).
+My dissertation project is supported by funding from the Princeton Dissertation Scholars Program through the Mamdouha S. Bobst Center for Peace and Justice at Princeton University.
 I currently serve as a Senior Policy Fellow at the Voting Rights Project, the flagship project of the UCLA Latino Policy & Politics Initiative (LPPI), where I conduct research that informs policy on voting rights, redistricting, elections, and electoral institutions.
 Previously, I held an appointment as a research fellow at the UCLA Institute for Inequality and Democracy at Luskin and as the Voting and Redistricting Fellow at Common Cause.

-I was born and raised in San Bernardino, California.
+I was born in San Bernardino, California.
 Prior to pursuing a doctoral degree at UCLA, I graduated from the University of California, Riverside (UCR) with a B.A. in Political Science/Public Service.
-During my undergraduate education, I worked as a research assistant in the Department of Political Science and served as a Mellon Advancing Intercultural Studies Fellow at the Center for Ideas and Society.
+During my undergraduate education, I served as a Mellon Advancing Intercultural Studies Fellow at the Center for Ideas and Society.